We Can Help

 Event Details

-Join us on Thursday, January 8 as we begin exploring our next book selection Somebody I Used to Know by Wendy Mitchell.
+Join us on Thursday, July 9 as we begin exploring our next book selection Who Cares for the Caregiver? by Tanisha Tate.
 The kickoff event will be a chance to meet other participants and take part in an introduction to the book.
-All participants will reconvene on Thursday, February 12 after reading the selection for a book club discussion.
+All participants will reconvene on Thursday, August 13 after reading the selection for a book club discussion.
 Attendance at the kickoff event is required to be part of the discussion.

 12 noon